 as lightly as possible works well, and being consistent in the placement of

-my hand on the forearm helps insure good groups on target.
+my hand on the forearm helps ensure good groups on target.
 Firearm shooters

-who buy a spring-piston airgun often have to class=GramE>un-learn the habits they picked up firing class=SpellE>centerfire rifles.
+who buy a spring-piston airgun often have to unlearn the habits they picked up firing centerfire rifles.
 Shooting springers

 is almost the opposite of shooting large caliber firearms.
 Experiment with your